 If you fail to report for testing on your scheduled date, your DukeCard will remain inactive (with the exception of students who have been approved to access clinical and research settings) until you are tested, and your name will be reported to your program leadership.

 |NSOE||NSOE COVID Teamfirstname.lastname@example.org|

 and PhD students

 |The Graduate School – does not include Basic Science MS and PhD students||Helene McAdamsfirstname.lastname@example.org|

 FAQs: Surveillance Testing During Semester

-Any student, faculty, or staff member who becomes symptomatic or is referred by either Employee Health or Student Health will be tested at one of five local testing sites, two of which are located on Duke’s campus.
+Any student, faculty, or staff member who becomes symptomatic or is referred by either Employee Health or Student Health should not participate in surveillance testing.
+Student Health or Employee Health will advise where individuals should be tested.

 Isolation for COVID-Positive Students